Building a Raspberry Pi 3/4/5 Baby Monitor

 2017-10-02

 • I missed the fact that the /run/shm directories are blown away on Pi restarts.
-The startup script now makes sure they exist (should fix slow feeds).
+The startup script now ensures they exist (should fix slow feeds).

 • I updated my picam-viewer web player to use Video.js now which should support more devices.

-• It's been reported in the comments that the Pi Zero works well for this!
+• The comments have reported that the Pi Zero works well for this!

 The Hardware